Chase-Donnelly/RNA_pipeline/README.md

+Pipeline built by Bart Cuyper and modified by Chase Donnelly for work at the Univeristy of Antwerpen.

 # RNA_pipeline
 This is an overview of an RNAseq pipeline useing STAR and DESeq2 with my descriptions, starting with data coming from the sequencer.
 There are verious other programs that can be used for RNAseq anaylsis, but this is the authors preference at the time of writting.
 Feel free to explore other pipelines based on the current concencuss and what fits your needs, not everyone may have access to a cluster.